z80playground/cpm-fat/XMODEM.md

 * https://github.com/SmallRoomLabs/xmodem80/
   * **NOTE** The bugfix in [#2](https://github.com/SmallRoomLabs/xmodem80/issues/2) has been applied to the binaries included here.

+On your system you'll want to install the [lrzsz package](https://packages.debian.org/lrzsz)

 # Sending A File